Art Wood Apartments

 “Art Wood Apartments” was chosen in memory of a local musician and personality, Art Wood, whose international claim to fame is being the eldest brother of Ronnie Wood, guitarist with the Rolling Stones.
 Art had died of cancer in 2006.

 A brief history decorates the reception area walls, describing Art as a musician who was also a graphic artist, in business with another brother, Ted.
-Ronnie is known to be a competent artist.
+Ronnie is also known to be a competent artist.
 The proposed designs were sent to Ronnie for approval and the project was completed on time, for the building to be occupied.

-The Wood family is, co-incidentally, linked to Signcraft's founders and family: Art Wood was married to Berni Colwell‘s sister, Art’s son Simon is Signcraft's general manager and Ronnie worked as a trainee sign writer at the same company as Bob Colwell, when they were younger, in the days before Signcraft was established.
+The Wood family is, co-incidentally, linked to Signcraft's founders and family.
+Art Wood was married to Berni Colwell‘s sister, Art’s son Simon is Signcraft's general manager.
+Ronnie worked as a trainee sign writer at the same company as Bob Colwell, when they were younger, in the days before Signcraft was established.
 With family connections within the management and design teams at Signcraft, it became a special project and a great deal of feeling and local knowledge were applied to the design brief.
 The project was managed by Simon, the design created by Emma Hunt and editorial copy was provided by Bob Colwell.